andersbandt/Financial-Analyzer/README.md

 ## How to load in data in application

-1. Select year and month, then select file from dropdown of that menu
+1. Upon running `python main.py` - will be presented with main menu
-2. Then select account from another dropdown
+2. Press `4` and enter for the "Load Data" menu.
-3. Hit a button to load in the file
+3. Enter `1` in the keyboard to load in data from certain year/month
-4. A statement object will be created on the GUI depending on what type of account it is
+4. You will be prompted for the date to locate the correct folder path.
-5. All transaction data will be loaded
+5. After finding file in folder path, loading will begin!

 ## Resources